alexh0810/alexh0810/README.md

 - 🌱 I’m currently studying Software Engineering at **Haaga-Helia University of Applied Sciences**

--  :exclamation: Graduated from a Full Stack Developer intensive course at @IntegrifyFinland.
+-  :exclamation: Graduated from a Full Stack Developement & DevOps intensive course at @IntegrifyFinland.

 - 🔎 I'm looking for opportunities to practice my tools and technologies and immerse into the daily working life of a software dev